DejaBraz/Jato-de-Baixos-Niveis-Noturnos/paper.md

 # Summary

-Nocturnal Low-Level Jets (NLLJs) are nighttime wind maxima in the lower troposphere driven by inertial oscillations and radiative cooling of the boundary layer.
-These jets play a central role in the meridional transport of moisture from tropical to subtropical regions, influencing precipitation patterns, severe weather, and hydrological extremes across South America.
+Nocturnal Low-Level Jets (NLLJs) are nighttime wind maxima in the lower troposphere, primarily caused by inertial oscillations and radiative cooling of the boundary layer.
+These jets play a critical role in meridional moisture transport from tropical to subtropical regions, influencing precipitation patterns, severe weather events, and hydrological extremes in South America.

-**JBNN** is an open-source Python-based tool for identifying and mapping NLLJs using ERA5 reanalysis data.
-It implements the Rife et al. (2010) intensity index adapted for isobaric coordinates (900–650 hPa) and provides an automated workflow from data acquisition to visualization.
-The package supports climatological analysis and event-based diagnostics, ensuring reproducibility and accessibility for the scientific community.
+**JBNN** is an open-source Python-based tool that implements the NLLJ detection methodology proposed by Rife et al. (2010), adapted for isobaric levels (900–650 hPa).
+It provides an automated workflow for downloading ERA5 reanalysis data, preprocessing, index computation, and visualization.
+The software is designed to support both climatological studies and case-specific analyses, enabling reproducibility and open access for the atmospheric science community.

 ---

 # Statement of Need

-Although several studies have characterized NLLJs in South America, objective and reproducible methodologies for their detection remain limited.
-Most implementations are private or rely on rigid thresholds (e.g., Bonner, 1968), making replication difficult.
+The objective identification of NLLJs over South America is essential for understanding their influence on moisture transport, precipitation variability, and extreme events.
+However, existing methods are often not publicly available, rely on rigid thresholds (e.g., Bonner, 1968), and lack reproducibility.

-**JBNN** addresses these issues by offering:
+**JBNN** addresses these limitations by offering:
-- An **open-source**, fully automated pipeline for ERA5-based NLLJ detection.
+- A transparent, **open-source workflow** for ERA5-based NLLJ detection.
+- Automated **data preprocessing** with Climate Data Operators (CDO).
-- **Standardized preprocessing** using CDO and Python libraries (`xarray`, `Cartopy`, `Matplotlib`).
+- Seamless integration with Python scientific libraries (`xarray`, `Cartopy`, `Matplotlib`).
-- Tools for both **climatology** and **case-study analysis**.
+- Tools for **climatology generation** and **event analysis**.

-- **Reproducibility** of previous research, such as Braz et al. (2021), enabling consistent comparisons across studies.
+By lowering the technical barriers, JBNN promotes reproducibility and accessibility in atmospheric science.

 ---

 # Scientific Background

-NLLJs exhibit strong nocturnal wind maxima typically near 900 hPa and are key drivers of moisture transport that feed large-scale systems such as the **South American Low-Level Jet (SALLJ)** and the **South Atlantic Convergence Zone (SACZ)**.
-They modulate seasonal precipitation and contribute to extreme weather events and agricultural impacts.
+NLLJs are low-tropospheric wind maxima typically located near 900 hPa during nighttime hours.
+They significantly enhance moisture fluxes from the Amazon Basin toward the subtropics, fueling large-scale systems such as the **South American Low-Level Jet (SALLJ)** and the **South Atlantic Convergence Zone (SACZ)**.
+Their formation is governed by:

-Mechanisms of formation include:
-- **Inertial oscillation** in the nocturnal boundary layer (Blackadar, 1957).
+- **Inertial oscillations** in the nocturnal boundary layer (Blackadar, 1957).
-- **Topographic channeling** east of the Andes (e.g., Chaco Jet).
+- **Topographic channeling** east of the Andes, favoring strong jets in the Chaco region.
-- **Baroclinicity and surface heterogeneity** (land–sea contrasts, vegetation gradients).
+- **Baroclinic processes and surface heterogeneity**, such as land–sea contrasts.

-NLLJs over South America display a marked seasonality, with peak frequency in austral summer (DJF) and persistence varying from 1–2 days to over a week in northeastern Brazil.
-They influence mesoscale convective systems, cyclogenesis in the La Plata Basin, and the hydrological cycle (Vera et al., 2006; Braz et al., 2021).
+Seasonally, NLLJs occur most frequently during austral summer (DJF) and can persist from one night to over a week.
+Their role in triggering mesoscale convective systems and modulating precipitation extremes makes their monitoring essential for weather prediction, hydrology, and agriculture (Vera et al., 2006; Braz et al., 2021).

 ---

 # Functionality and Workflow

 The **JBNN** package provides:
-- **Data Acquisition**: `Download ERA.ipynb` retrieves ERA5 u/v wind components and geopotential for pressure levels.
+- **Data Acquisition**: `Download ERA.ipynb` retrieves ERA5 wind components (`u`, `v`) and geopotential height.
-- **Preprocessing**: `run_JBNN.sh` computes daily means, vertical wind shear (900–650 hPa), and wind magnitude using **CDO**.
+- **Preprocessing**: `run_JBNN.sh` computes daily means, vertical shear (900–650 hPa), and wind magnitude using **CDO**.
-- **Index Computation**: Implements Rife et al. (2010) index adapted for pressure levels:
+- **Index Computation**: Implements the NLLJ intensity index from Rife et al. (2010), adapted for isobaric levels:
   \[
   \text{NLLJ} = \lambda \phi \sqrt{[(U_{L1}^{00}-U_{L2}^{00})-(U_{L1}^{12}-U_{L2}^{12})]^2+[(V_{L1}^{00}-V_{L2}^{00})-(V_{L1}^{12}-V_{L2}^{12})]^2}
   \]
   where \( L_1 = 900 \,\text{hPa}\) and \( L_2 = 650 \,\text{hPa}\).
 - **Visualization**:
-  - `Mapa JBNN.py`: Plots seasonal climatologies with shapefiles of Brazilian states and basins.
+  - `Mapa JBNN.py`: Generates seasonal climatology maps.
-  - `DIAS_NLLJ.py`: Generates daily frequency maps of NLLJ occurrences.
+  - `DIAS_NLLJ.py`: Creates daily frequency maps of NLLJ occurrences.
-  - `diascomjato.ipynb`: Interactive notebook for case studies.
+  - `diascomjato.ipynb`: Interactive case-study analysis.

 ### **Dependencies**
 - Python 3.8+